projectcalico/calico-neutron/doc/source/devref/l3_only_networks.rst

 when the need is only for inbound connectivity.

-When a tenant has some VMs that need inbound connectivity, and others that don't, it then follows that, on a single logical Calico network:
+When a tenant has some VMs that need inbound connectivity, and others that don't, Calico:

-- It should be possible to specify whether a VM gets an externally routable IP, or an IP (e.g. RFC 1918) that is not externally routable.
+- allows the tenant to specify whether each VM gets an externally routable IP, or an IP (e.g. RFC 1918) that is not externally routable

-- Within the Calico network, there should be reachability between both kinds of IPs.
+- provides reachability between both kinds of IPs

-- To the extent that the network as a whole has outbound connectivity to elsewhere, that should be available to VMs with both kinds of IPs.
+- provides outbound connectivity from both kinds of IPs.

 Uniform security policy
 ~~~~~~~~~~~~~~~~~~~~~~~